 Although heat is included in the name, you can use a heat pump for air conditioning.
-It works by moving heat instead of generating it (furnaces burn fuel to generate heat) which is why it is used as a dual function unit.
-It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of energy efficiency.
-Just look at these two high quality units from Lennox.
+It works by transferring heat instead of creating it (furnaces burn fuel to generate heat) which is why it is used as a two way system.
+It's true that heat pumps can be very efficient, but most air conditioners are similar in terms of their efficiency.
+Just look at these two high quality systems from Lennox.

 XC25 Air Conditioner

 up to 26 SEER